How to configure and use alternate manager lookups for access review auto-assignment.

 Administrators and Operators can create reviews and assign reviews for any IdP user in a domain.

-Typically, Veza support will make the API calls required to customize global IdP settings.
-See the following sections for prerequisites and the request format.
+namespace.
+See the following sections for prerequisites and API request format.

 The authorization graph must contain entities for an integrated provider data source.
 See the integration guides for: